franzbu/EnhancedSpaces.spoon/README.md

 It is also possible to use popup menus; more about that feature in the section [Additional Features - Popup Menus](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#popup-menus)

-For additional functionality there is the possibility of using modifier keys with your menus, for example, for creating references of a window on all mSpaces at once, or for tagging along with a window while sending it to another mSpace; more about that in section [Advanced Menu Features](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#advanced-menu-features).
+For additional functionality there is the possibility of using modifier keys with your menus, for example, for creating references of a window on all mSpaces at once, or for tagging along with a window while sending it to another mSpace; more about that feature in section [Advanced Menu Features](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#advanced-menu-features).

 There you can also see how to change the menu entries, for example, to your preferred language.
-Additionally, you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the additional benefit of making Hammerspoon's menu redundant, i.e., you can then remove it from your menu bar.
+Additionally, you can see how to include Hammerspoon's menu into EnhancedSpaces', which has the additional benefit of making Hammerspoon's menu redundant, i.e., you can then remove it from your menu bar.

 ## Keyboard Shortcuts